New hope for cancer patients; Providence joins international research network formed by Bristol-Myers Squibb

 “In the last year there have been two major advances in this area,” said Dr. Urba.
 “We have a new vaccine to treat patients with prostate cancer and a new antibody to treat patients with malignant melanoma.”

-Providence Cancer Center researchers have been engaged in immunotherapy for 18 years.
-“We must continue the advancement of this important research, and this network is exactly what is needed,” said Bernie Fox, Ph.D., chief, Laboratory of Molecular and Tumor Immunology, Providence Cancer Center.
+Providence Cancer Institute researchers have been engaged in immunotherapy for 18 years.
+“We must continue the advancement of this important research, and this network is exactly what is needed,” said Bernie Fox, Ph.D., chief, Laboratory of Molecular and Tumor Immunology, Providence Cancer Institute.

 “While chemotherapy, surgery and radiation can have potent anti-cancer effects, having the patient’s immune system recognize cancer cells is necessary for a patient to be cured.
 This network will provide us with new treatments designed to boost the immune systems’ response to cancer.”